Clarity isn’t everything. Freeman Patterson wrote a book once – and I forget the name of it – but it did instill the attraction of a blur into me

 There must be thousands of photographs – maybe millions – of the Glasshouse Mountains.
 I first saw the mountains when I was a child.
-My Dad pointed them out as we drove north for a camping holiday at Caloundra.
-Later I used their unmistakable shapes to take a bearing from our boat Burramys Parvus as my husband, John, and I sailed past.
+My Dad pointed them out as we drove north from Sydney for a camping holiday at Caloundra in Queensland.
+Later I used their unmistakable shapes to take a bearing from our boat Burramys Parvus to determine our position at sea as my husband, John, and I sailed past.
 I now live not too far away, so was pleased to get this different view peeking through some scatty flowers to Mt.
 Beerwah from Maleny.

 Horse of a different colour

 I love using my Nikon D800 to blur images – either by waving the camera around in some manner or using long shutter speeds while taking a shot of a moving object.
 I recently discovered that I can use the motion blur tool in Photoshop to create the same effect on an existing photograph, and definitely like that I have a bit more control and can be selective on what is blurred and what isn’t